Froth Flotation

 SF-2020 m³10–12 m³/min850 mm45 kW14 tQuote

 * Capacity in m³/min refers to pulp flow rate through the cell bank, not ore tonnage.
-Tonnage depends on ore specific gravity and % solids.
-Contact us to convert your t/h requirement to required cell volume.
+Tonnage depends on ore specific gravity and solids concentration.
+Convert the t/h requirement to cell volume only after those inputs and the testwork residence time are documented.

 Processable Minerals